Last updated on December 11, 2025

 Ladies Looking Left caught on, and lots of players are now iterating on the theme.
 Arguably all art meme decks have this invention to thank for their origins.

 The idea is simple.
 All the cards except for lands have female figures looking left, from creatures like Coralhelm Guide to planeswalkers like Kiora, the Crashing Wave, and even other cards types: enchantments like Abundance, sorceries like Primal Growth, instants like Chain of Vapor, and even an artifact in Paradise Mantle.
-You have to make sure for a card with multiple arts like Swords to Plowshares that you use the correct one, in this case the Ice Age print with art by Kaja Foglio.
+You have to make sure a card with multiple arts like Swords to Plowshares uses the correct version, in this case the Ice Age print with art by Kaja Foglio.

 Best Cards